-4. Rent out your property on Airbnb or Turo
+4. Rent out your property (or part of it) on Airbnb, Neighbor Turo

 If you’re looking for the best bang for your buck side hustle, there’s no better choice than Airbnb.
 According to the Earnest study we referenced earlier, the popular home rental app provides by far the highest income of any app on this list, showing just short of a $1,000 average income per month.

-Unfortunately, not all of us have a home to list on Airbnb, so this particular gig is reserved for a select few.
+However, not all of us have a home to list on Airbnb or Neighbor, so these gigs are unfortunately reserved for a select few.